zcvele/OfficeDocs-SkypeForBusiness/Teams/teams-for-vdi.md

 ## Teams on VDI performance considerations

-There are a variety of virtualized setup configurations, each with a different focus for optimization.
+There are various virtualized setup configurations, each with a different focus for optimization.
 For example, a configuration might focus on user density.
 When planning, consider the following to help optimize your setup based on your organization's workload needs.

 - **Minimum requirement**: Some workloads might require a setup using resources that are above the minimum requirements.
 For example, workloads for developers who use applications that demand more computing resources.
 - **Dependencies**: These include dependencies on infrastructure, workload, and other environmental considerations outside the Teams desktop app.